-Johnny is a successful banker who lives happily in a San Francisco townhouse with his fiancée, Lisa.
-One day, inexplicably, she gets bored of him and decides to seduce Johnny's best friend, Mark.
+Johnny is a successful bank executive who lives quietly in a San Francisco townhouse with his fiancée, Lisa.
+One day, putting aside any scruple, she seduces Johnny's best friend, Mark.
 From there, nothing will be the same again.

 20 of 24 people found this review helpful.

 Was this review helpful to you?